Beckhoff/windows-tools/GetIPCSystemInformation_Sample/README.md

 #### 3. OS Build:

 ```
-Wmic os get BuildNumber
+(Get-WmiObject Win32_OperatingSystem).BuildNumber
 ```

 Output is:
 ```
-Buildnumber
-14393
+26100
 ```

 ## 2.2.
 Using Registry

-With the help of the CMD, information about the image can be read out easily.
+With the help of PowerShell, information about the image can be read out easily.
 For example, all keys and values under a registry key can be read out as follows:
 ```
-reg query <keyname> <valuename> /v
+Get-ItemProperty [-Path] [-Name]
 ```
 And the value of a specific key as follows:
 ```
-reg query <keyname> /s
+Get-ItemPropertyValue [-Path] [-Name]
 ```

 Image and device information in Beckhoff Images can be found at: